 7. Then pull the skin off the meat.
 Discard the skin.

 8. Put the bones in a large baggie to freeze to save for later to make a bone broth or if not discard the bones.

 9. Pull the meat apart into shreds and put ¾ of meat in a medium-sized baggie to freeze and save for later to make pulled barbeque turkey sandwiches.

 10. Add 1/3 of the meat back into the crock broth.

 11. Strain and rinse beans then add them to the crockpot.

 12. Add and stir in the rest of the ingredients, cover crock and allow beans to cook on high for 3 hours.
 Then cook on low for 1-2 more hours or until the beans are well done.
 Remove and discard the whole onion and the bay leaf.

-13. Pour beans into large pretty thermo serving bowl with lid to keep warm.
+13. Pour beans into large pretty thermo serving bowl with a lid to keep warm.